zowe/zlux-build/conda/README.md

 ### Creating Build Step
 It's recommended not to build your code from scratch to put into Conda.
-Rather, build your code however you want, and then just copy the contents into a conda package.
+Rather, build your code however you want, and then just copy the contents into a Conda package.
 This keeps the Conda scripting small and simple.

 In the same folder as `meta.yaml`, Conda requires `build.sh` for building on Unix, Linux, or z/OS and `build.bat` for Windows.
 Except for z/OS, this script does not determine where your package can be used, it's just about where you are building it.